1984 the Anglican-Lutheran Society has provided a meeting point

 to join the Society we should be delighted to welcome you.

-Our International Conference is taking place in Visby, Sweden,
+Our International Conference took place in Visby, Sweden, from

-Yet Ever Changing' and we are considering ways in which
+Yet Ever Changing' and we considered ways in which the

-faith in ways appropriate to different times and contexts, and
+in ways appropriate to different times and contexts, and some

 a brief summary of our activities by clicking here.